Sleeping in Airports

 Have some fun and exercise with a visit to the year-round ice rink in the pre-Security Transportation Center.
 Access is free, though you’ll need to pay to rent skates – unless you just happened to bring yours along!
 Open daily, 10:00 a.m. – 8:00 p.m.

-Store any bags you don’t want to drag along inside the main terminal lockers.
-Then, hop on the AREX Railroad Express, which connects to the city center’s metro lines or one of several buses that connect to various points in Seoul.
+Hop on the Airport Railroad, which connects to the city center’s metro lines or one of several buses that connect to various points in Seoul.
 Taxis and fixed-rate shuttles are available, but depending on the time of day, these may have to contend with severe traffic.

 First-time visitors to Seoul should head directly to the iconic Gyeongbok Palace, which today serves as a museum and gardens for traditional Korean folk culture.
 From here, stroll to the president’s home at the Blue House or visit the National Folk Museum.
 Explore the city’s huge arts scene at Insadong Arts District, known for its galleries, tea hours, and traditional house restaurants.
 Pick up local goods or sample traditional and modern food at the huge Namdaemun Market.
-For more tips and ideas, see our Seoul Incheon Airport Layover Sightseeing article.
+For more tips and ideas, see our Seoul Incheon Airport Layover Sightseeing article or visit Tripadvisor for more things to do in Seoul.

 Airport SleeperWith so many local and long-haul flights coming and going at all hours, the airport is pretty tolerant of sleepers, even those staying overnight.
-You’ll find plenty of comfortable seating, including reclining chairs and free massage chairs!
-Because gates are announced just before boarding, your best bet for calm is the Rest & Relaxation lounge areas, particularly on Floors 3 and 4.
-At night, most lounges are dimmed, so the lights aren’t super bright.
+You’ll find plenty of comfortable seating, including some free rest zones!
 If you’d rather spend the money on a real bed, you’re spoiled for options.
 Transit hotels are located in both Terminals 1 and 2, with rooms available overnight or in 6-hour blocks during daytime hours.
 If you’re not in transit, opt for the capsule hotels, located in both terminals, offering single and double rooms for stays of at least 3 hours.
 Several hotels are located within a short drive of the airport, with free shuttle service.
 See our Seoul Incheon Airport Guide for details and locations.

 These are just a few things to do on a layover at Seoul Incheon Airport.
 Visit our Seoul Incheon Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.